 Therein lies the value of foods like spinach for your guinea pig.
-These supplemental treats can provide the nutrients that feeding him timothy alone would not.
+These supplemental treats can provide the nutrients that feeding them hay alone would not.
 Besides, they are also excellent training aids and offer more ways to bond with your beloved pet.
 No one would fault you for wanting that for both of you.

 Spinach became the original nutrient powerhouse, thanks for the likes of the familiar cartoon character, Popeye.
 It lives up to that assessment to this day.
-As a treat for your guinea pig, it will help to supply your pet with the vitamins and minerals he needs to stay healthy.
+As a treat for your guinea pig, it will help to supply your pet with vitamins and minerals they need to stay healthy.
 However, like many good things, there is also a limit.

 If you give your cavy spinach, make sure that you also offer them this green as an occasional treat.
 In addition, ensure your pet always has plenty of hay and freshwater, alongside other healthy fruits and vegetables.
 It is best to discuss your guinea pig’s nutrition with your vet to ensure that they’re being offered an appropriate diet on a daily basis.